great-expectations/great_expectations/docs/guides/validation/validation_actions/how_to_update_data_docs_as_a_validation_action.md

 ## Additional notes

-The ``UpdateDataDocsAction`` generates an HTML file for the latest Validation Result and updates the index page to link to the new file, and re-renders pages for the suite used for that validation.
+The ``UpdateDataDocsAction`` generates an HTML file for the latest Validation Result and updates the index page to link to the new file, and re-renders pages for the <TechnicalTag tag="expectation_suite" text="Expectation Suite" /> used for that Validation.
 It does not perform a full rebuild of Data Docs sites.
 This means that if you wish to render older Validation Results, you should run full Data Docs rebuild (via CLI's ``great_expectations docs build`` command or by calling ``context.build_data_docs()``).

 ## Additional resources